Maja Blanca

 Start by combining the coconut milk, evaporated milk, and condensed milk in a pot and simmer the mixture for about 5 minutes.
 Whisk constantly to keep anything from burning.

-Add about a cup(or more) of sweet corn kernels into the mixture and give it another minute or two to soften a bit.
+Add about a cup (or more) of sweet corn kernels into the mixture and give it another minute or two to soften a bit.

 Dissolve the cornstarch in an equal amount of fresh milk, and whisk the slurry into the pot.

-Gelatin could also be used to stabilize this milk mixture instead of cornstarch at the expense of losing that sheen which is characteristic to a maja blanca.
+Gelatin could also be used to stabilize this milk mixture instead of cornstarch at the expense of that sheen which is characteristic to a maja blanca.

-Most recipes you'll find would call for the addition of extra sugar.
+Most recipes you’ll find would call for the addition of extra sugar.
 I prefer my desserts on the less-sweet side and find the condensed milk to give just enough of the sweetness that I like.
+You can easily add some sugar if you prefer your treats on the sweeter side.

 While still hot, pour the contents of your pot into the prepared baking dish.
 Leaving the maja blanca mixture for too long in there would cause it to cool and set right inside your pot.